 Residence students, whose request for an Emotional Support Animal through this process is not granted, will have the opportunity to appeal such decisions.
 Information regarding grievances is available at suffolk.edu/disabilityservices.
 Students will also receive information about the appeals process upon notification of the decision regarding the request for disability accommodations.
+Appeals will be heard by the Associate Dean of Students, or designee.

-Owner's Responsibilities for Emotional Support Animals in the Residence Halls: The Owner is responsible for maintaining control of the Emotional Support Animal at all times and assuring that the Emotional Support Animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.
+Owner's Responsibilities for Emotional Support Animals in the Residence Halls: The Owner is responsible for assuring that the Emotional Support Animal does not unduly interfere with the routine activities of the residence hall or cause difficulties for students who reside there.
 The Owner is also responsible for ensuring that the Emotional Support Animal remains in the Owner's residence hall unit or campus apartment.
-Other than when entering and exiting the Residence Hall, the Emotional Support Animal is not permitted elsewhere in the Residence Hall or in any other campus facility or on other University property.
+Other than when entering and exiting the Residence Hall, the Emotional Support Animal Is not permitted elsewhere in the Residence Hall or in any other campus facilities or on other University property.

-- The Owner is financially responsible for the actions of the Emotional Support Animal including bodily injury or property damage. - The Owner is responsible for providing the Department of Residence Life & Housing Services with emergency contact information for an off-campus individual who can provide care for and make care-based decisions for the animal in the event that the Owner is unable to do so. - The Owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to University premises that are assessed after the student and Emotional Support Animal vacate the residence.
+- The Owner is financially responsible for the actions of the Emotional Support Animal including bodily injury or property damage.
+The Owner's responsibility covers but is not limited to replacement of furniture, carpet, window, wall covering, and the like.
+The Owner is expected to cover these costs at the time of repair and/or move-out. - The Owner is responsible for providing the Office of Disability Services with emergency contact information for an off-campus individual who can provide care for and make care based decisions for the animal in the event that the Owner is unable to do so. - The Owner is responsible for any expenses incurred for cleaning above and beyond a standard cleaning or for repairs to University premises that are assessed after the student and Emotional Support Animal vacate the residence.
 The University shall have the right to bill the student account of the Owner for unmet obligations. - The Owner must notify the Office of Disability Services in writing if the Emotional Support Animal is no longer needed as an Assistance Animal or is no longer in residence.
-To replace an Emotional Support Animal, the Owner must submit a new request through the Office of Disability Services.

-- The Owner's residence may be inspected for pests once a semester or as needed.
+To replace an Emotional Support Animal, the Owner must file a new "Housing Accommodation Form." - The Owner's residence may be inspected for pests once a semester or as needed.
 The Department of Residence Life & Housing will schedule the inspection.
 If pests are detected through inspection, the residence will be treated using approved fumigation methods by a University-approved pest control service.
-The Owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls. - Emotional Support Animals may not be left overnight in University housing to be cared for by another student. - Emotional Support Animals must be taken with the student if they leave campus for a prolonged period. - Residence Life & Housing Services may relocate the Owner and Emotional Support Animal as necessary according to the license agreement. - The Owner agrees to continue to abide by all other residential policies.
+The Owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls. - Emotional Support Animals may not be left overnight in University housing to be cared for by another student. - Emotional Support Animals must be taken with the student if they leave campus for a prolonged period. - The Department of Residence Life & Housing may relocate the Owner and Emotional Support Animal as necessary according to the license agreement.

+- The Owner agrees to continue to abide by all other residential policies.
 Reasonable accommodation which may constitute an exception to a policy that otherwise would prohibit having an animal does not constitute an exception to any other policy. - Any violation of the above rules may result in immediate removal of the Emotional Support Animal from the University and may be reviewed through the Student Conduct System and the Owner will be afforded all the rights and procedures provided by that process. - The Owner undertakes to comply with animal health and well-being requirements described in this policy.